minprog/webprogrammeren/flask/60 finance/finance.md

 *   Copy the key that appears under the Token column (it should begin with `pk_`).

-*   In a terminal window within CS50 IDE, execute:
+*   In a terminal window, execute:

         $ export API_KEY=value